gbenroscience/ParserNG/parser-ng-sql/README.md

 - **A passthrough column is never copied when the full column is kept.**
-  `SELECT x, y FROM data` returns `x` and `y` as zero-copy references into the already-filtered batch, not fresh row-by-row copies — copying only happens where it's actually needed (a computed column, a passthrough column that's being row-narrowed by a `WHERE` clause, or one that's also being renamed while narrowed).
+  `SELECT x, y FROM data` returns `x` and `y` as zero-copy references into the already-filtered batch, not fresh row-by-row copies; copying only happens where it's actually needed (a computed column, a passthrough column that's being row-narrowed by a `WHERE` clause, or one that's also being renamed while narrowed).